 Today’s guest: the mountain ash tree

 Sofia: Hi, I’m Sofia Ceiba, and on this episode of Talking to Plants we are going to meet the mountain ash tree (Eucalyptus regnans).
-We are going live to the Dandenong Ranges in Victoria, Australia to talk with Granny Gumster, the mountain ash.
+We are going live to the Dandenong Ranges in Victoria, Australia to talk with Granny Gumster.

 Granny Gumster: Hi-ya, Sofia!
-Because I’m a gum tree, also known as a eucalypt or eucalyptus tree.
-Some people call me a mountain ash or Tassie oak because they think I look like an ash or an oak, but those types of trees don’t grow in Australia.
-I have many more common names like stringy gum and swamp gum.
-It can get mighty confusing!
+It’s because I am a gum tree, also known as a eucalypt or eucalyptus tree.
+Some people call me a mountain ash or a Tassie oak because they think I look like an ash or an oak, but those types of trees don’t grow in Australia.
+I have more common names like stringy gum and swamp gum …

 Granny Gumster: Yep!
-That’s why every plant that people classify scientifically gets one scientific name like mine, Eucalyptus regnans, so that everyone is clear what plant they are talking about.
-But to keep things simple, just call me Granny Gumster.
+That’s why every plant humans classify gets one scientific name.
+Like mine, Eucalyptus regnans.
+That way, everyone is clear what plant they are talking about.

-Granny Gumster: I live in a pretty small area of South Eastern Australia, in the states of Victoria and Tasmania.
+Granny Gumster: I live in a small region of South Eastern Australia, in the states of Victoria and Tasmania.
 I like to live in mountainous regions where it’s cool and wet.
-I like areas with over 39 inches (1,000 millimeters) of rain per year.
+I like areas with over 1,000 millimeters (39 inches) of rain per year.
 Any place with less rain than that and I get thirsty!

-Another fun fact is that my species is one of the tallest flowering plants in the world, maybe even the tallest.
-We can grow over 300 feet (90 meters) tall!
+Did you know?
+My species is one of the tallest flowering plants in the world, maybe even the tallest.
+We can grow over 100 meters (330 feet) tall!
 My American friend, Fredwood the coastal redwood, is only a little taller than me and my mountain ash pals.

 Wollert (the Leadbeater’s possum): HOWDY!